Niinnoo/text_your_iot_device_project/README.md

 # Text Your IoT Device

-In this project, a software solution was developed that enables a microcontroller-based IoT device to be accessible via an instant messenger (here Telegram).
-Using the open-source IoT operating system RIOT, we created firmware for smart objects, evaluated the software on real IoT hardware over IPv6, and leveraged Ollama for natural language processing while collaborating via Git.
+In this project, a software solution was developed that enables communication between a microcontroller (nrf52840-dk) and an end user on his device using an instant messenger (in this case Telegram).
+Based on the open-source IoT operating system RIOT, we created a server-client architecture to make sensor values of the microcontroller accessible.
+We further tested the software on the nrf52840-dk, and leveraged Ollama for natural language processing while tracking changes via Git.
+The project was carried out for the Project Digitalization "Text your IoT Device" in the winter term 24/25 at the Frankfurt University of Applied Sciences.

+## Prerequisites

+Before starting the project you will need the following hard- and software components:
+- nrf52840-dk microcontroller
+- nrf52840dongle
+- Raspberry Pi + ethernet cable
+- DHT11 Sensor + Breadboard + 10k resistor & cables to connect
+- computer that can run RIOT OS (https://doc.riot-os.org/getting-started.html)

 ## Setting Up the Dongle